-The application log is a record of log messages recorded by Test Studio throughout runtime.
-These errors are designed to indicate important events and help pinpoint where problems may occur.
+The Test Studio application log is a record of log messages recorded by Test Studio throughout runtime.
+All records in the application log, are designed to indicate important events and help pinpoint where problems may occur.
 This is distinct from the execution log, which only records the attempted steps and encountered exceptions during test execution.

 When to turn on the application log?

 Whenever Test Studio behaves differently than expected, an application log can give more information about why.
 This is especially true for situations other than test failure or code compilation.
 For example:

 Test Studio closes unexpectedly;

 Test Studio interacts with other software (TeamPulse, TFS, QC) differently than expected;